A reduced model for droplet dynamics in shear flows at finite capillary numbers: Maffettone-Minale (MM) Model and proposed extension (EMM)

 They finally compare the latter with the expansion to the first order in $\Ca$ (see refs.\cite{maffettone1998equation,rallison1980note} and references therein for further details on the perturbative approaches at the problem), finding:

 The information on the deformation can be retrieved from the eigenvectors of $\vec{S}$, whose eigenvalues correspond to the square of the ellipsoid semiaxis $L^2, B^2, W^2$.
-The major ($L$) and minor ($B$) axes in the shear plane are used to compute the Taylor index $D=\frac{L-B}{L+B}$ as well as the inclination angle $\theta$ (see Fig.~\ref{fig:drop}).
-We are interested at the deformation $D$ and the inclination angle $\theta$ in simple shear flow, whose matrices $\vec{E}$ and $\vec{\Omega}$ are given by:
+The major ($L$) and minor ($B$) semiaxis in the shear plane are used to compute the Taylor index $D=\frac{L-B}{L+B}$ as well as the inclination angle $\theta$ (see Fig.~\ref{fig:drop}).
+We are interested in the deformation $D$ and the inclination angle $\theta$ in simple shear flow, whose matrices $\vec{E}$ and $\vec{\Omega}$ are given by: